isc-projects/kea/doc/sphinx/arm/hooks.rst

 ~~~~~~~~~~~~~~~~~~~

 Kea servers contain a mechanism by which the response to a client packet may
 be held, pending completion of hook library work.
-We refer to this as parking
+We refer to this as "parking
-the packet.
-When work is ready to continue, the server will unpark the response
+the packet."
+When work is ready to continue, the server unparks the response
-and continue processing.
+and continues processing.

 There is a global parameter, ``parked-packet-limit``, that may be used to limit
 the number of responses that may be parked at any given time.
 This acts as a